phanyzewski/zdotfiles/helpful-tips/zsh.md

     chsh -s /bin/zsh

-## Where can I find awesome 'zshrc's?
+## Where can I find awesome 'zhsrc's?

-<http://dotfiles.org/.zshrc> (and check out the rest of the site too)
+<http://dotfiles.org/.zhsrc> (and check out the rest of the site too)

 ## Search backward through history